 As travelers, our health is very important to maintain.
 Fortunately, the health system in Mexico is really good.
 And based on our experience, you’re able to find good quality hospitals where ever you are.
 But since we’re moving around frequently, we may not always have ready access to a doctor.
 So the next best thing is prevention with some general safety tips.

 One of my tips for staying healthy in Mexico is to drink a lot of water.
 In areas of Mexico where it can get pretty hot, you want to make sure stay hydrated.
 Otherwise you’ll end up with heat exhaustion, like I did.
 The water is not always safe to drink in Mexico, though.
 So we like using our GRAYL water filter and purifier to make sure our water is clean to drink.
+It’s one of our most useful travel and family camping essentials.

 A few other tips for staying healthy in Mexico is to make sure you wash your hands often.
 This is an especially good reminder for little kids, as they’re prone to explore with their hands.
 Be aware of how much time you spend in the sun, so you don’t over-exert yourself.
 Take breaks and stay hydrated!
 And try to limit your alcohol intake.
 At the very least, balance it out with some water too.